 4. Use of HTTP as a Transport

 This document uses HTTP [I-D.ietf-httpbis-semantics] as a transport.
-When not called out explicitly in this document, all implementation recommendations in [I-D.ietf-httpbis-bcp56bis] apply to use of HTTP by TEEP.
+For the motivation behind the HTTP recommendations in this document, see the discussion of HTTP as a transport in [I-D.ietf-httpbis-bcp56bis].